zhangqianhui/CnnForAndroid/README.md

 CnnForAndroid is a android platform's implementation of deep learning using Tiny-cnn structure and provide two Recognition sample:one is gender Recognition for caffe net ; two is Car logo recognition for tiny-cnn net.

+#Todo List

+* add opencl support.
+* change to the tiny-dnn new version
+* Optimise the code and improve the speed.

 #Dependencies

 [Opencv](http://opencv.org/)(for Android platform Opencv-2.4.9)